© Frank Duenzl/dpa/Corbis

 A phone that keeps track of your personal information, like appointments, to-do lists, addresses, and phone numbers, needs to be able to communicate with all of the other devices you use to keep track of those things.
 There are hundreds of possible platforms and applications you might use for this in the course of a day.
-If you want to keep all of this data in synchronization with what's on your phone, then you generally have to look for a cell phone that speaks the languages of all of the devices and applications you use.
+If you want to keep all of this data synchronized with what's on your phone, then you generally have to look for a cell phone that speaks the languages of all of the devices and applications you use.
 Or you can go out and buy new applications that speak the language of your cell phone.

-The OMA formed a Data Synchronization Working Group, which is continuing the work begun by the SyncML Initiative.
-SyncML is an open-standards project designed to eliminate the trouble of worrying about whether your PIM devices sync up with your phone and vice-versa.
+The OMA formed a Data Synchronization Working Group, which continued the work begun by the SyncML Initiative.
+SyncML was an open-standards project designed to eliminate the trouble of worrying about whether your personal information manager tools sync up with your phone and vice versa.
 The project is designed so that any kind of data can be synchronized with any application on any piece of hardware, through any network, provided that they are all programmed to OMA standards.
 This includes synchronization over the Web, Bluetooth, mail protocols and TCP/IP networks.